In the Name of Jesus Christ

 The centurion understood that the power Jesus had did not come from him, but that Jesus was under the authority of a higher power and had been delegated the authority and power to heal and perform supernatural acts at his discretion:

-"When Jesus heard this, he marveled, and said to them that followed him, Truly I say to you, in Israel I have not found such great faith as this . . ..
+"When Jesus heard this, he marveled, and said to them that followed him, Truly I say to you, in Israel I have not found such great faith as this in Israel.
 And Jesus said to the centurion, Go your way; and as you have believed, so shall it be done for you.
-And his servant was healed in the same hour" (vs.10,13).
+And his servant was healed in the same hour" (Matt.8:10,13 Para.).

 Jesus Christ did not come to earth representing himself and his own authority.
-He came by and with the authority of God the Father to represent the Father and his kingdom to the world:
+He came by and with the authority of God the Father to represent him and his kingdom to the world:

 "I can of my own self do nothing: as I hear, I judge: and my judgment is just; because I seek not my own will, but the will of the Father who has sent me" (Jn.5:30 KJV).
 See also verses 36-38.

-The Kingdom of God is extremely organized and functions within a hierarchal structure.
-The Father who is the Supreme Sovereign over all that exists has delegated all authority to his son to perform his will throughout his kingdom, and his son has delegated some of his authority to the Father's elect children.
+The Kingdom of God is extremely organized and functions within a hierarchical structure.
+The Father who is the Supreme Sovereign over all that exists has delegated all authority to his son to perform his will throughout his kingdom, and his son has delegated some of his authority to his Father's earthly children.

 ACCESS TO THE FATHER

-Just uttering the words, 'in the name of Jesus Christ', 'in Jesus' name', or 'by the authority of Jesus Christ' alone has no authority or power to access the Father or his power, because these are not magic words.
-These words are only representations of the office and authority of Jesus Christ through which we are authorized to communicate with the Father.
+Just uttering the words "in the name of Jesus Christ", "in Jesus' name", or "by the authority of Jesus Christ" alone do not grant authority or power to access the Father or his power, because these are not magical words.
+These words are only representations of the office and authority of Jesus Christ through which the elect are authorized to communicate with the Father.

 In order to establish communications with the Father and use the power of his holy spirit, a person must be authorized to do so.
-This authorization is given by the Father to the sons of his new creation through his first son, Jesus Christ, who is the Redeemer and Savior of humanity.
-It is through being called to salvation, having repented of sin, being washed free of sin by the sacrificial blood of Christ, and being transformed into the Father's son, that we are authorized to communicate with the Father and use his spiritual power.
+This authorization is given by the Father to his earthly children through Jesus Christ, who is the Redeemer and Savior of humanity.
+It is through being called to salvation, having repented of sin, being washed free of sin by the sacrificial blood of Christ, and being transformed into one of the Father's children, that we are authorized to communicate with him and use his spirit-power.